 There are several reasons why poor ventilation needs to be corrected:

-While it is important for a roof to have adequate ventilation (usually about 1/300ths of roof’s surface) it should also be noted that too much ventilation can introduce too much moisture and can also lead to premature roof failure.
+While it is important for a roof to have adequate ventilation, it should also be noted that too much ventilation can introduce too much moisture and can also lead to premature roof failure.
 A roofing contractor can offer recommendations to the appropriate level of ventilation.

 Fortunately, attic spaces generally don’t need a lot of regular maintenance, but they should be checked at least a couple of times a year.
 One of the biggest issues I see are rafter baffles that have been knocked out of place by high winds.
 They are pictured in the diagram below and keep the soffit vent free of insulation.

 How do you know if you have ventilation problems?
 Of course, you can always contact your friendly neighbourhood home inspector at Inside Edge Home Inspections for help but here are a few clues that it may be time for further investigation.

 There are many types of attic ventilation, but the most common type is a combination of soffit and ridge (roof peak) vents and has been very popular since the 1980s.
 There are other options that a roofing contractor can discuss should you have any concerns about inadequate insulation.

 One of the questions frequently posed to home inspectors is if a home can fail an inspection and if so, how often do homes fail?
 The simple answer to that is no: we are independent consultants, not municipal code compliance officers and do not condemn homes.
 Every client has different expectations and what their tipping point is and will have to make that decision for themselves and as home inspectors we provide the necessary knowledge and facts.
 Yes, there are a number of issues that are very serious and difficult if not impossible to remedy at a reasonable cost but luckily they are rare in my experience.